jruels/fun-istio/labs/04-pods/index.md

     args: ["-c", "echo Hello from the debian container > /pod-data/index.html"]
 ```

-This Pod containers two containers, one is a web server running `nginx` and the other is a fetcher process to populate an HTML file for `nginx` to display.
+This Pod contains two containers, one is a web server running `nginx` and the other is a fetcher process to populate an HTML file for `nginx` to display.

 Go ahead na deploy it.
 ```